-The H&I service for deceased kidney and pancreas donor HLA typing, crossmatching and matching is available 24 hours a day, 365 days a year.
+The H&I service for deceased kidney and pancreas donor HLA typing and crossmatching is available 24 hours a day, 365 days a year.

 The out of hours service is staffed by HCPC registered Clinical Scientists and Biomedical Scientists, all of whom are employed within the WTAIL.